 Confirmation of Acceptance for Studies (CAS) statement

 You must have a CAS (Confirmation of Acceptance for Studies) statement to apply for your visa.
-A CAS statement confirms that the University is sponsoring your visa and it gives your personal details, details of your course, confirms your tuition fees and amount paid, and other information about your admission to UEA.
+A CAS statement confirms that the University is sponsoring your visa and lists your personal details, unique CAS number, details of your course, confirms your tuition fees and amount paid, and has other information about your admission to UEA.
+You will need to use this information in your visa application.

-• If you are starting a new course, you will receive a CAS from the Admissions Office at UEA.
-You will only be able to receive it after you have accepted your unconditional offer and you have met all other admission requirements.
+- If you are starting a new course you will receive your CAS preview and final CAS by email from the Admissions team.
+You will only be able to receive your CAS after you have accepted your unconditional offer and have met all other admission requirements.

-• If you are applying for a new visa to complete your current course, you will have to request a CAS from your HUB
+- If you are applying for a new visa to complete your current course, please contact email@example.com for advice on how you can request a CAS.

-• If requested, you must provide UEA with your financial documents that you will use for your visa application.
+- If requested, you must provide UEA with the financial documents you will use for your visa application.

 Required supporting documents